meeshkan/unmock.github.io/docs/state.md

 We've overridden the body so that the value at `body.name` is `"Carolyn"` and `body.zodiac.ascendenet` is `"Libra"`. `lens` acts as a lens that zooms in on part of an object, not unlike the concept of lenses [optics](https://en.wikibooks.org/wiki/Haskell/Lenses_and_functional_references) from functional programming.

 One gotchya is how to zoom in on objects with variable numbers of propreties.
-To zoom in on an index of an array, just use the number.
+To zoom in on an index of an array, use the number.
 To zoom in on every element of the array, use the `unmock.Arr` symbol in the lens, ie `[Arr, "id"]` to set the `id` of every element in a top-level array.
 To zoom in on every element of a Record (an object with key-value pairs) use `Addl`, ie `[Addl, "id"]` to set the `id` of every element in a record.

 In your IDE, you can inspect the signature of `responseBody` to see the various parts of a body you can set.
 You can make a property required, set the minimum number of items in an array, and lots more!